ANALYSIS-Shock Turkey leadership overhaul could mark pivot on economy

 "Agbal has the power and closeness to go and convey the situation directly to the president," said a senior official in Erdogan's AK Party.
 "It is a difficult post, but steps to stop the rapid rise in the exchange rate must be taken."

-But Win Thin, global head of currency strategy at Brown Brothers Harriman, said "Turkish political risk jumped over the weekend," citing Albayrak's resignation statement.
+Win Thin, global head of currency strategy at Brown Brothers Harriman, citing Albayrak's resignation statement, said: "Turkish political risk jumped over the weekend."

-"The reason given was health reasons, but there is obviously more to this than meets the eye," the New York-based analyst said.
+"The reason given was health, but there is obviously more to this than meets the eye," the New York-based analyst said.

 ECONOMIC STRAIN

+It remained unclear who would replace Albayrak and the finance ministry declined to comment.

-Early on Monday, sources at the presidency finally confirmed Albayrak's statement, about 15 hours after he took the unusual step of announcing on Instagram that he was leaving government.
-A Finance Ministry official had earlier confirmed its authenticity.
-Erdogan would need to approve the resignation.
+It wasn't until early Monday that sources at the presidency confirmed Albayrak's statement, about 15 hours after he took the unusual step of announcing his departure on Instagram.
+Erdogan, who would need to approve the resignation, later did not mention Albayrak in an address to Turkish ambassadors.

+Kemal Kilicdaroglu, leader of the main opposition Republican People's Party (CHP), said the resignation amounted to a "state crisis" and criticised Erdogan for running the country like a "family company".

 Turkey, the largest economy in the Middle East, has been hit by two sharp contractions in as many years and its currency has shed some 45% since Albayrak took the reins in mid-2018.